 Kany Tchanda – 6’9 Center from North Carolina, 3 Star Top 150 Player – https://247sports.com/Player/Kany-Tchanda-46131602/

 Tchanda attends Winston Salem Christian.
-This was a recruit from the prior regime.
-We’ll see if English gets involved.
-Tchanda did an official visit in October.
+This was a recruit from the prior regime under Ed Cooley.
+We’ll see if English gets involved, but it has been crickets for awhile.
+Tchanda did an official visit almost a year ago.
 He would fit the rim running big men who can also step out and shoot that seem to be what English is targeting.

 Prediction